-- Energy consumption - Weather conditions
+- Energy consumption

+- Weather conditions

+- Landline use

 Comments: Telecommunications tax continues to be challenged as more and more customers cancel landlines.
 The other two taxes in this category for electricity and natural gas are largely dependent on the weather in any given year.
 The more severe the summer (electric) and winter (natural gas), the higher the usage and more in revenue that is typically collected in these two utility taxes.
-More information will be forthcoming in the 2nd quarter report.
+As of June 30th, only three months of telecommunications and five months of electric and natural gas taxes have been collected.
+The sum of these taxes is expected to meet budget by year end.